Multicast DNS: History

 Multicast DNS was first proposed by Bill Woodcock and Bill Manning in the IETF in 2000, and was eventually published as standards-track by Stuart Cheshire and Marc Krochmal thirteen years later.

+Implementations

+mDNS is implemented by Apple Bonjour, Microsoft since Windows 10 and by open-source Avahi software packages included in most Linux distributions.
+Although the Windows 10 implementation in earlier releases (version 1703) was limited to discovering networked printers, screen mirroring devices, wireless speakers etc, subsequent releases (Windows 10 version 1903 and later) resolved hostnames as well.

 Protocol overview

 When an mDNS client needs to resolve a hostname, it sends an IP multicast query message that asks the host having that name to identify itself.
 That target machine then multicasts a message that includes its IP address.
 All machines in that subnet can then use that information to update their mDNS caches.
 Any host can relinquish its claim to a name by sending a response packet with a time to live (TTL) equal to zero.

 By default, mDNS exclusively resolves hostnames ending with the .local top-level domain.
 This can cause problems if .local includes hosts that do not implement mDNS but that can be found via a conventional unicast DNS server.
 Resolving such conflicts requires network-configuration changes that mDNS was designed to avoid.